- About us

 First you need to decide whether this is the right time for you to sell.
 A combination of internal and external factors need to be taken into consideration in order to ensure you achieve the 3 Cs and we would be delighted to discuss these with you.
 We may advise you to consider building the value of your business before selling and can work with you to help understand the factors that affect the current value of your company and identify actions you could take to improve profit growth, reduce risk, and thus potentially dramatically increase value in the eyes of a buyer.

 As you take the decision to sell, it is helpful to understand what is involved in the sale process itself.
 We have developed a tried and tested 7 step process to ensure our clients achieve maximum value, i.e. the optimal mix of their "3 Cs", and, crucially, are able at the same time to go on running their business as a buyer is found.
 In this sensitive period, it is vital that the focus is driving profitability in the business.
-Buyers fall into three broad categories:
+Buyers fall into four broad categories:

 The buyer that will pay the highest price often operates "adjacently" in terms of geography, product or market – because they see the most value from a combination with your business.
 Our broader thinking, multi-sector expertise, access to financial buyers and international network ensure we identify these buyers and generate maximum value for our clients.